When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Literature Review

 The theoretical foundation for order flow analysis rests on models of asymmetric information \citep{kyle1985continuous, glosten1985bid, easley1987price}.
 In Kyle's framework, informed traders strategically split orders to minimize price impact while uninformed noise traders provide liquidity.
 The market maker observes aggregate order flow and updates prices to reflect the expected information content, generating a positive relationship between order imbalance and returns.

 Empirical work has extensively documented this relationship across markets and frequencies \citep{hasbrouck1991measuring, chordia2002order, lee1991inferring}.
 Studies of investor heterogeneity find that different trader types exhibit distinct information content \citep{barber2008all, griffin2003momentum, kaniel2008individual}, with institutional investors generally exhibiting superior performance relative to retail traders.
+However, most of this work estimates unconditional coefficients, leaving open the question of how each trader type's informational role varies across market regimes---a gap our analysis directly addresses.